xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 Since collector is initialing the grpc channel here, the router must be operational and prepared to receive a request for gRPC channel by a collector.
 In short, gRPC server on the router must be up and running.
 <br>
 <br>
-The initial focus will be on configuring the router aspect.</p>
+The initial focus will be on configuring the router.</p>

 ## Router Configuration